anderssandstrom/ecmccomgui/tools/report.md

 E_bwd = Backward unidirectional system positioning error of an axis.

 E_bwd = .02115

 E = Bi-directional system positioning error of an axis.

 E = .03037

+M = Mean bi-directional system positioning error of an axis.

+M = .02576

+A_fwd = Forward unidirectional accuracy of an axis.

+A_fwd = .13564

+A_bwd = Forward unidirectional accuracy of an axis.

+A_bwd = .09464

+A = Bi-directional accuracy of an axis.

+A = .13564